How Much Weight Can a Truck Carry

 Max Weight Capacity on Hotshot

-Hotshots are the best option for cargo that requires at least 40 feet of deck.
-They are attached to class 3, 4, or 5 trucks pulling a flatbed or other trailer for extra capacity.
-They are most often used for less-than-truckload (LTL) shipments.
-Their maximum weight capacity is 16,500 pounds.
+When transporting freight that needs at least 40 feet of deck space, hotshots are your best choice.
+They are affixed to class 3, 4, or 5 trucks that are dragging a flatbed or another kind of trailer for additional carrying capacity.
+They are used for less-than-truckload (LTL) shipments the vast majority of the time.
+The pickup truck’s maximum weight capacity is up to 16,500 pounds.

 Rely on Us and Drive: We’ll Do the Rest